Apsu/scrambler/README.md

 * Do this automatically, as soon as those machines are plugged into the same network
 * Handle failures, partitioning, or controlled removal of machines from the cluster

-Once clustered, the agents will manage their colocated resources based on policy shared between via the cluster mesh.
+Once clustered, the agents will manage their colocated resources based on policy shared between them via the cluster mesh.

 Docker
 ---